-- Roving Philosophical Reporter Polly Stryker (Seek to 04:20): Polly Stryker interviews a high school biology teacher who teaches evolution and a spokesperson for the National Center for Science Education about the difference between evolutionary theory and design theory.
+- Roving Philosophical Reporter Polly Striker (Seek to 04:20): Pauli Striker interviews a high school biology teacher who teaches evolution and a spokesperson for the National Center for Science Education about the difference between evolutionary theory and design theory.

-Daniel Dennett, Austin B. Fletcher Professor of Philosophy, Tufts University
+Daniel C. Dennett, Austin B. Fletcher Professor of Philosophy, Tufts University

 - Stanford Encyclopedia of Philosophy entry on creationism